-Our first investigation focuses on replicating the methodologies used in the 2015 DSN Rosá et al. paper[2] regarding usage of machine time and resources.
+Our first investigation focuses on replicating the analysis done by the paper of Rosá et al. paper[2] regarding usage of machine time and resources.

 In this section we perform several analyses focusing on how machine time and resources are wasted, by means of a temporal vs. spatial resource analysis from the perspective of single tasks as well as jobs.
-We then compare the results from the 2019 traces to the ones that were obtained in 2015 to understand the workload evolution inside Borg between 2011 and 2019.
+We then compare the results from the 2019 traces to the ones that were obtained before to understand the workload evolution inside Borg between 2011 and 2019.